 As there is no active market for these shares, the shares are not sellable, and, as a result of continued investment in these shares, the Credit Union receives significant benefits from Central 1, fair market value is not reliably determinable as future cash flows cannot be adequately predicted with a standard valuation technique.
-As a result, these shares are measured at fair value through other comprehensive income.
+As a result, these shares are measured at FVOCI.

 The shares may be surrendered upon withdrawal from membership for proceeds equal to the paid-in value, to be received in accordance with a Central 1 by-law providing for the redemption of its share capital.
-The Credit Union does not intend to dispose of the shares in the near future.
+The Credit Union does not intend to dispose of Class A or Class E shares in the near future.